sunny/active_currency/README.md

 ```

 The first currency you give to `AddRates` is considered the default currency
-against which other currency rates will be saved.
+against which other currency rates will be guessed if they are unavailable.

 ## Tests